TeskaLabs/coingame/README.md

 This server provides an HTTP REST interface and also publishes various messages over RabbitMQ / AMQP.
 A player can decide what interface (HTTP REST, RabbitMQ or both) she or he needs for mining.
 The server manages a blockchain and a pool of transactions.
+Once the transaction is added to a blockchain as part of the valid block, the CoinGame server removes this transaction from a pool, so it is not available for other players.
+It means that each transaction can be present in the blockchain only once.
+A server rejects any subsequent block - even if it otherwise is valid - because the given transaction has been already included in the blockchain.

 ## The game